alexiusacademia/basic-irrig-struct-design-course/src/part1/definitions.md

 Channels to convey water from field drains to natural drains.

 #### Main Drains or Project Drains
-Natural waterways of manmade channels draining water to the rivers.
+Natural waterways or manmade channels draining water to the rivers.

 ## 4. Command Area